hwshadow/learning-bootcamps/elasticsearch/01-elastic-sample-data/README.md

 ```

 # inspecting mappings
-> because we did not specify an explicit mapping, it was introspected from the first occurrence of each field indexed to the 'shakespeare' index.  documents not matching this mapping will fail to index.
+> we did not specify an explicit mapping, so it was introspected from the first occurrence of each field indexed to the 'shakespeare' index.  subsequent documents not matching this introspected mapping will fail to index.

 ```bash